gokhaneraslan/first-devops/README.md

 ## On macOS and Linux

-1.Open up a terminal window.
+1. Open up a terminal window.

-2.Create a bridge network in Docker using the following docker network create command:
+2. Create a bridge network in Docker using the following docker network create command:

 ```
 docker network create jenkins